Historical revisionism: Guilt for causing World War II

 The orthodox interpretation blamed Nazi Germany and Imperial Japan for causing the war.
 Revisionist historians of World War II, notably Charles A. Beard, said the United States was partly to blame because it pressed the Japanese too hard in 1940 and 1941 and rejected compromises.
-Other notable contributions to this discussion include Charles Tansill, Back Door To War (Chicago, 1952); Frederic Sanborn, Design For War (New York, 1951); and David Hoggan, The Forced War (Costa Mesa, 1989).
-The British historian A. J. P. Taylor ignited a firestorm when he argued Hitler was an ineffective and inexperienced diplomat and did not deliberately set out to cause a world war.
+Other notable contributions to this discourse include Charles Tansill, Back Door To War (1952); Frederic Sanborn, Design For War (1951); and David Hoggan, The Forced War (1989).
+The British historian A. J. P. Taylor controversially argued that Hitler was an ineffective and inexperienced diplomat and did not deliberately set out to cause a world war.

 Patrick Buchanan, an American paleoconservative pundit, argued that the Anglo–French guarantee in 1939 encouraged Poland not to seek a compromise over Danzig.
 He further argued that Britain and France were in no position to come to Poland's aid, and Hitler was offering the Poles an alliance in return.
 Buchanan argued the guarantee led the Polish government to transform a minor border dispute into a major world conflict, and handed Eastern Europe, including Poland, to Stalin.
 Buchanan also argued the guarantee ensured the country would be eventually invaded by the Soviet Union, as Stalin knew the British were in no position to declare war on the Soviet Union in 1939, due to their military weakness.

-The dropping of atomic bombs on Hiroshima and Nagasaki
+Atomic bombings of Hiroshima and Nagasaki

 The atomic bombings of Hiroshima and Nagasaki have generated controversy and debate.
-Historians who accepted President Harry Truman's reasoning in justifying dropping atomic bombs in order to force Japanese surrender end of World War II are known as "orthodox," while "revisionists" generally deny that the bombs were necessary.
+Historians who accepted President Harry Truman's reasoning in justifying dropping atomic bombs to force Japanese surrender end of World War II are known as "orthodox," while "revisionists" generally deny that the bombs were necessary.
 Some also claim that Truman knew they were not necessary but wanted to pressure the Soviet Union.
 These historians see Truman's decision as a major factor in starting the Cold War.
-They and others also may charge that Truman ignored or downplayed predictions of casualties.
+This perspective asserts that Truman ignored or downplayed predictions of casualties.